Skip to main content

 I haven’t blogged in a while.
 For two years, I put this blog on private as I’d no longer had the willpower to push out blog posts the way that I did six years ago.
 I write a little more about this in my blog post Why Do You Do…

 Recently, I have revamped my blog.
 I have unpublished posts that didn’t reflect who I was then or who I am now, or those that felt too personal to share ‘out there’.
 I also removed posts I wrote just for the sake of posting content and maintaining an audience, even when inauthentic to me.
+It means more to me that others feel the value and quality of what I share rather than the quantity.

 I am not sure how often I will post, all I know is when the inspiration and curiosity strike, that’s when it will occur.